Here's my first Mastodon post!

 I also believe that @_elena and her (I hope this is the right pronoun Elena, if not just make me know and I'll edit) videos explaining the Fediverse would help a lot

 @Hannah Grace Hi Hannah, welcome to the Fedi!
 Nice to see there's some actual interest in federated platforms from someone working for the EU.
-(Nice to see quite some new folks here in the last days, actually.)
-I'll be glad to share any tips you may need about it!
-I'm a cellist BTW π (no lilac cello, just a boring old classical one π)

 @FediTips The trick with AI, and all translation really, is to have a native speaker approve the translation before making it public.
 AI saves time and the LLMs (not technically AI) can do context sensitive translations, reduce or increase formality levels, or even make texts more persuasive.
-Very clever stuff π PS I used to some translation work but it has dried up!
+Very clever stuff πŸ™‚ PS I used to some translation work but it has dried up!

 @Bastianoso There are quite a lot of places and protocols on the internet that can lead to cool places happening.